MatheuZSecurity/Koth-TryHackMe-Tricks/README.md

 * you can change ssh keys

-# Changing the ssh port
+# Changing the ssh port (NOT RECOMMENDED, IF YOU DO THIS DO IT WITH YOUR FRIENDS IN PRIVATE ROOMS BECAUSE IT MAY RESULT IN PUNISHMENT, IT'S AGAINST THE RULES!)

 ## Example